Anees-Asif/CI-CD-Jenkins-Project/Building_Jenkins/creating_jenkins.md

 ### Creating an environment

 This is how we will configure our jenkins, but for this case we will use the suggested plugins as these are all we need.
 However we need to add two more plugins.
 While on the dashboard, click on manage jenkins and select plugins.
 Go to available plugins and search for ssh agent, we will need this later on.
 Next we need to install the office 365 connector plugin in too.
+Nodejs too.

 ![](ssh_agent.PNG)

 We need to also configure the gitbash terminal to work with github.
+After we type in private keys, enter the following.

 `sudo su - jenkins`